anukeerthireddy25-spec/LLM-Coding-Challenge---Digit-Classification-from-Audio/README.md

 # LLM Coding Challenge: Spoken Digit Classification

 This project is a submission for the LLM Coding Challenge.
 It's a lightweight prototype that classifies spoken digits (0–9) from audio input in real time.
-The entire project, from initial scaffolding to the final interactive GUI, was built in a few hours with the close collaboration of an LLM coding assistant.
+The entire project, from initial scaffolding to the final interactive GUI, was built in a few hours with the close collaboration of an LLM coding assistant( Gemini and Copilot).

 ---